ATaday/UMLEditor/README.md

 that diagram, which includes the header information of classes and methods.
 Also in another view, you should display some statistics about the complexity of the UML diagram, such as number of each relation, whether all the classes are connected in the whole diagram, etc. You will decide on which statistics can be used to evaluate a UML diagram.
-Therefore, as your customer, we require you to design and implement a simple UML editor that can,
+Therefore, as your customer, we require you to design and implement a simple UML editor that can;

 - be used to draw a UML class diagram,that only includes the above components.
 - display the code (all headers), in another view, corresponding to the current drawn UML diagram.